 At the beginning of the Fall semester, all students will receive an email about submitting a candidate statement to run for Senate elections.
-If you have any questions, please email Amanda Yang, Parliamentarian ([email protected]).
+If you have any questions, please email Brenton Browne, Parliamentarian ([email protected]).

 What do Senators do?

 As the representative body for all law students, the Senate is active in many aspects of student life including student-faculty and student-administration relations, student group funding, school-wide social activities, housing, curriculum changes, and many other issues.
 We strive to:

 - Represent the student body to CLS administrators;